hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 ```
 It will unzip and load the correct library packaged inside the jar and access it using JNI calls.
 The API interface is through JNI.
 Once built, this should become a runtime dependency.

+##### Build Process
+While developing and in a developer's machine, the project will be built for the architecture executing the build.
+Once the code is merged to develop, the CI/CD pipeline compiles the library for multiple platforms, packages it into a jar, and publishes it to Maven.
+When using the dependency from the Maven repo, it will be cross-compiled for all supported architectures.

 #### Swirlds Native Support
 ##### Overview